 - Flavor and Consistency: Reduce heat to low and simmer for 5-7 minutes.
 This will slightly thicken the syrup.
 Remove from heat and stir in vanilla extract (if using) and a pinch of salt (optional) to taste.

 - Steam Tofu: Who wants a cold tofu?
-Steam or mictowave it to warm it up.
+Steam or microwave it to warm it up.

 - Assemble Your Taho: In individual serving bowls, gently scoop the silken tofu.
 Tip: Use a wet spoon to prevent the tofu from sticking.